-Just 21 miles north of Rhodes Town, steep, rugged Symi is outstandingly picturesque.
+Just 21 miles north of Rhodes, steep and rugged Symi is an outstandingly picturesque island.

 Holidays in Symi are just the thing for those who want to spend some leisure time either walking or lazing around on the beach.
-Symi holidays are great for visiting the local coves and secluded beaches via a boat trip.
+Come and explore the local coves and secluded beaches on boat trips around the island.

 Things To Do

 Mountain climbing: in St George's disalona which is well known for its unique quarried rock face.
 People travel all around the world to climb it.
 Access is only by taxi boat.

 Walking: Excellent walking terrain all around the island and there are several guided tours available.
 A stroll around the harbour of Symi with its superb neo-classical mansions is also recommended.

 Taxi Boat: A great way to explore the island and its bays.

 Island cruise: A lazy day of relaxation and serious sun bathing.
 A delicious BBQ, swimming, snorkeling and fishing if you fancy...

 Island Discovery: Take a ride inland, and then stroll with our guide and sail to Sesklia for a BBQ lunch and refreshing swim.